Aloe somaliensis C.H.Wright ex W.Watson

 Aloe somaliensis var. marmorata

-Aloe somaliensis is a stemless or short-stemmed, clump-forming succulent with rosettes of highly ornamental, white and green variegated leaves.
-The broad leaves have variable zigzag markings and pink or brown spines.
-Flowers are tubular, pale-pink to red and appear in late summer on up to 32 inches (80 cm) tall spikes.
-A. somaliensis, Aloe hemmingii and Aloe harlana are very similar and difficult to identify.
+Aloe somaliensis is a succulent plant that forms a clump of stemless or short-stemmed, highly ornamental rosettes of broad white and green variegated leaves.
+The leaves have variable zigzag markings and pink or brown spines.
+Flowers are tubular, pale-pink to red, and appear in late summer on up to 32 inches (80 cm) tall spikes.
+A. somaliensis, Aloe hemmingii, and Aloe harlana are very similar and difficult to identify.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).